-a bunch of flowers on a tree branch to represent what is menopause hormones and the changes that occur in a woman's body during menopause
+a vintage illustration of daphne mezereum to represent menopause hormones and the changes that occur during menopause

 Medically Reviewed by MD, OB-GYN

 Declining hormone levels are the reason for the symptoms associated with perimenopause and menopause.
-But let’s go back a few steps.
-What exactly are hormones and why do we have them?
-To better understand what’s happening during this time of hormonal changes, it may help to understand the different types of hormones.
+But let’s take a step back for a moment.
+What exactly are hormones, and why do we have them?
+Understanding hormones may help you make sense of what’s happening during the menopause transition.

 Different types of hormones

-Hormones are natural chemicals produced in the body, released into the bloodstream, and then used by other organs and systems.
-Many different tissues and organs can make hormones.
-As you may already know from experience, hormones are powerful.
-It only takes a small amount to cause big changes in your cells or even your whole body.
+Hormones are natural chemicals made in one part of your body, released into the bloodstream, and then used by other organs and systems.
+You might already know from experience that hormones are powerful.
+Even a small amount can cause big changes in your cells or your whole body.

-Other examples of hormones you may have heard of are cortisol (stress hormone), epinephrine and norepinephrine (play a part in your fight-or-flight response), melatonin (regulates sleep-wake cycles), and insulin (helps sugar enter cells to be used as energy).
+You've probably heard of other hormones like cortisol (the stress hormone), epinephrine and norepinephrine (play a part in your fight-or-flight response), melatonin (regulates sleep-wake cycles), and insulin (helps sugar enter cells to be used as energy).

 Why do we have hormones?

-Hormones are chemical messengers and provide communication between cells and between cells and tissues in the body.
+Hormones are the body's chemical messengers and help different parts of your body talk to each other.
 They affect many different processes in the body including:

-Curious about the connection between hormones and menopause?
+Want to know more about how hormones and menopause are connected?
 Check out our article Hormones and Menopause – What's the Connection?

 Join the conversation and share your thoughts.